||©David Howells 2018

 As for the upcoming national championships in Toronto, Vincent is most looking forward to playing other top Canadian teams on a national stage.
 Memorial has never played any of the other teams in the field and knows they will be stiff competition, but the team’s goal is simple.
 “We want to just play our best and see how it goes.”

-Don’t miss watching the Memorial women’s team make history at the Aviva Centre in Toronto, August 10-11!
+Don’t miss watching the Memorial women’s team make history at the Sobeys Stadium in Toronto, August 10-11!
 Memorial faces Western University in the semifinals on August 10, with the finals and third-place match the following day.
 Contact email@example.com for ticket information.